Elvis J. Kurtović & His Meteors: Third album

-In a new line-up, but again under the same publishing house, the group released its third album in 1988 - "Čudesan svijet privatluka/The Wonderful World of Private Business".
+In a new line-up, but again under the same publishing house, the group released its third album in 1988 - "Čudesan svet privatluka/The Wonderful World of Private Business".
 The album was produced by Zoran Redžić (Bijelo Dugme) and Mustafa Čengić (Zabranjeno pušenje).
 As a guest on this album, in the song “E.J.K.
 Rapping", appears Nenad Janković (dr. Nele Karajlić from the group Zabranjeno pušenje).
 Created during the transition from one social system to another, the entire album, especially the title and cover, represents a parody of the emergence of a new social category - private entrepreneurs.
 This album, as the most mature achievement of Elvis J. Kurtović and his Meteors, brings the most original music, as well as phenomenal lyrics that, again, now with a recognizable dose of humor, touch on love, cultural and social themes and problems of the then (and now) society.
 There are songs "Šta da radi insan", "Zašto ljubav boli", "Haile Selasije", "Vrati mi ljubav", "Onaj sa ekrana", and "Njene divne oči".
 The authors of most of the texts are Elvis J. Kurtović and Zoran Degan “Poka”.

 The album was made in the lineup: